 Let's break down the exact jobs of each lane.

-Survival and general out-playing your opponent in-lane with assistance from your jungler's ganks should allow you to pull ahead in levels and continue to shut-down the opposing teams AP carry.
-After securing a kill and possibly taking a tower, you should help your team by successfully ganking another lane to give them a slight advantage.
+Survival and general out-playing your opponent in-lane with assistance from your jungler's ganks should allow you to pull ahead in levels and continue to shut-down the opposing teams Mid laner.
+After securing a kill take a tower or gank a side lane, help your team and yourself by successfully ganking other lanes to give them a slight advantage.
 Although kills are nice, what really matters is that you give that lane a long-term advantage.
 Your end goal is to be able to provide your team with high ability power damage in the form of burst damage, to easily destroy enemies with low health.

 Rapid and efficient travel through the jungle to gank lanes with effective results is what will give you and your team a huge advantage.
 Making quick work of jungle camps and ganking with crowd control will allow your team to gain massive advantages in-lane and eventually lead to a strong end-game for your whole team and yourself.
 It is important to learn when to transition from roaming the jungle to pushing a lane.
 After a successful gank, try to push a turret with that ally.
 After lanes have been pushed, join up to assist in team-fights.
 Your end-goal is to continue to control not only your jungle, but your enemies jungle camps, secure Dragon and Baron using smite, and assist in team-fights.